libis/workflow/README.md

 the task, which can be set (and fixed with the 'frozen' option) on the task, but can be configured at run-time with the help of workflow input parameters and run options.

-#### Performing an action on the work item and all child items recursively

-With the 'recursive' parameter set to true, your task's process_item method will be called for the work item and then once for each child and each child's children recursively.

-#### Performing an action only on the child items, skipping the work item itself

-The parameter 'subitems' decides if the item handed over to the task will be processed or if it will process only it's child items.
-This will only work once, not recursively, but by organizing tasks hierarchically with 'subitems' set to true, it is possible to make sure that only items on a certain hierarchy level are performed.
-Recommended for workflows where a well-known and fixed hierarchical structure has to be processed selectively.

-Alternatively the 'recursive' option can be set and the 'process_item' method could check for certain item types, properties or hierarchy levels to decide to perform the operation.
-This approach is more flexible but harder to understand unless well documented.

 #### Preventing any logging output from the task

 Logging output can be blocked on a task-by-task basis by setting the 'quiet' parameter to true.
 Probably not usefull except for the Analyzer task where the parameter is fixed to true.
 Logging output would otherwise intervene with the log summary processing performed by the task.

+#### Performing an action on the work item and all child items recursively

+With the 'recursive' parameter set to true, your task's process_item method will be called for the work item and then once for each child and each child's children recursively.

+Note: you should not make both parent and child tasks recursive as this will cause the subitems to be processed multiple times.
+If you make the parent task recursive, all tasks and sub-tasks will be performed on each item in the tree.
+Making the child tasks recursive makes the parent task only perform on the top item and then performs each sub-task one-by-one for the whole item tree.
+The last option is the most efficient.

+Attention should be paid for the

-#### Aborting the task whenever any item fails
+#### Retrying if task failed

-When a task is so critical in the workflow process that any failure renders further processing useless, the parameter 'abort_on_error' can be turned on.
-Raising a ::Libis::WorkflowAbort exception would perform the same thing, but the parameter makes the configuration more flexible.

-#### Always running a task, even on items that failed in an earlier stage in the workflow

-The opposite of aborting on error, the parameter 'always_run' can be set to true to force a task to process the items even if the item has a failed status from a previous task.
-Note that this will cause the item's status to no longer be failing until a task fails on the item again.
-The old failed status will be tracable in the status history.

-The parameter only configures the task on which it is set.
-If the task is a subtask it will only be forced to run if any of it's previous sibling tasks failed.
-In order to force the run, even if the item failed in another branch of the task hiearchy, the parent tasks should have their 'always_run' parameter also set to true.
+The parameters 'retry_count' and 'retry_interval' control the task's behaviour if a task has to wait for a result for an asynchonous job.
+A task could be waiting for a result from the other job which will be indicated by a 'ASYNC_WAIT' status.
+Alternatively the task may know that the job is halted and waiting for user interaction, indicated with the 'ASYNC_HALT' status.
+Only when the status is 'ASYNC_WAIT', the task will retry its process.
+By default the 'retry_count' is 0, which causes the task not to retry.
+Before retrying the task will pause for the number of seconds given in the parameter 'retry_interval', which is 30 by default.

 ### Pre- and postprocessing

 The default implementation of 'process' is to call 'pre_process' and then call 'process_item' on each child item, followed by calling 'post_process'.
 The methods 'pre_process' and 'post_process' are no-operation methods by default, but can be overwritten if needed.

+The 'pre_process' is intended to re-initialize the task before processing a new item.
+It can also be used to force the task to skip processing the items altogether by calling the 'skip_processing_item' method or to prevent a recursive task from traveling further down the item tree by calling the 'stop_processing_subitems' method.
+The temporary locks behave as reset-on-read switches and are only active for the processing of the current item.

+The 'post_process' method can be used to update any object after the item processing.

 ### Convenience functions